Cather Simpson: Science outreach, teaching, and mentoring

 Since 2015 public outreach has been one of the core missions of the Photon Factory.
 The Photon Factory's coordinated outreach efforts got started in 2015 when Simpson took the position of co-chair of the New Zealand International Year of Light Committee.
 This celebration sought to raise awareness of the importance of light and light-based technologies in all facets of our lives—whether economic or artistic or scientific.
 Simpson and her team got funding from the New Zealand government under the Unlocking Curious Minds program.
 As part of the event Simpson's team ran art competitions, had a logo competition and engaged with the indigenous (Māori) community, to come up with a translation of “International Year of Light.”
 They ran outreach activities at eight museums across New Zealand and created low-cost take-home optics kits for children containing light-related hands-on experiments that were made available to tens of thousands of New Zealand children and youth.
 These activities ranged from fluorescent bacteria to edible optics, and the box itself acted as a spectroscope with interactive experiments.
 Since 2015 Simpson and her team have actively engaged with schools and communities in Auckland and rural New Zealand.

 As a keynote and plenary speaker Simpson has spoken on the topics of gender bias in science, innovation, education, science outreach and photonics for sustainable farming.
 Her public talks have included a TEDx talk and two 2019 public lectures hosted by the Perimeter Institute for Theoretical Physics; one on the topic of “Farms, Food and Photonics” and the other for high-school students on the topic of "Inspiring Future Women in Science" for International Women's Day.

+Simpson is the chair of the Commission on Laser Physics and Photonics (C17) of the International Union of Pure and Applied Physics for the period 2025 to 2027 and in this capacity she is also member of the Executive Council.